 The purpose of NDAs is to keep your company’s sensitive information private.
 Whether it's new research, financial information, or future plans, an NDA will ensure that key data stays secret.

-However, while NDAs prevent leaks, they can also create a few issues.
-Signing one can cause mistrust, which can sometimes impact relationships, especially with employees.
-When they know they are restricted about something post-employment, it can make them hesitant.
+While NDAs prevent leaks, they can also create a few issues.
+Signing one can cause mistrust, which sometimes impact relationships.
+For example, when employees know they are restricted about something post-employment, it can make them hesitant to take the joining offer.

-Enforcing a non-disclosure agreement (NDA) is not simple, but there are clear steps companies can take to protect their sensitive information.
+Enforcing an NDA is not simple, but there are clear steps companies can take to protect their sensitive information.
 Here is a streamlined approach:

 The first step is to identify when the NDA has been breached.
 You can do it by monitoring employee activities or reviewing communications.
 This can also be done by conducting an internal investigation.